catalyst/catalyst-flip-button/README.md

 # &lt;catalyst-flip-button&gt;

-`catalyst-flip-button` is a flip button web component.
-It has a flip animation that reveal the back face when clicked.
-The back face can be styled differently to the front face and contain different content.
+`catalyst-flip-button` is a wrapper for a `select` element.
+It displays as a button and flips between different options.

 Also see [catalyst-toggle-button](https://gitlab.wgtn.cat-it.co.nz/rebeccastevens/catalyst-toggle-button).